 With lower emissions of both carbon and air pollutants at the point of use, heat pumps are the perfect solution for new build properties.

-New Building Regulations come into effect (15 June 2022), which will see an uplift in minimum building performance standards to reduce carbon emissions.
-The changes include uplifts to Part L (Conservation of Fuel and Power) and Part F (Ventilation) for new and existing homes.
+New Building Regulations came into effect in June 2022 that saw an uplift in minimum building performance standards in order to reduce carbon emissions.
+The changes included uplifts to Part L (Conservation of Fuel and Power) and Part F (Ventilation) for new and existing homes.
 These changes form part of the Government’s roadmap to the 2025 Future Homes Standard, which will deliver net zero carbon emissions by 2050.

 For new homes, the new regulations require a 31% reduction on emissions compared to current 2012 standards.
 This can be achieved by the installation of heat pumps, combined with a renewable energy source, such as solar energy.